kognise/obsidian-aviation/FAR/Volume 2/D Airmen/0060 Flight simulation training device initial and continuing qualification and use.md

 \(1\) The FSTD successfully passes an evaluation:

-\(i\) For initial qualification, in accordance with §[[Volume 2/D Airmen/0060 Flight simulation training device initial and continuing qualification and use.md#§60.15   Initial qualification requirements.|§60.15]] and 60.17(c) in those circumstances where the NSPM has determined that a full evaluation for initial qualification is necessary; or
+\(i\) For initial qualification, in accordance with [[Volume 2/D Airmen/0060 Flight simulation training device initial and continuing qualification and use.md#§60.15   Initial qualification requirements.|§§60.15]] and 60.17(c) in those circumstances where the NSPM has determined that a full evaluation for initial qualification is necessary; or

-\(ii\) For those elements of an evaluation for initial qualification, in accordance with §[[Volume 2/D Airmen/0060 Flight simulation training device initial and continuing qualification and use.md#§60.15   Initial qualification requirements.|§60.15]] and 60.17(c), as determined to be necessary by the NSPM.
+\(ii\) For those elements of an evaluation for initial qualification, in accordance with [[Volume 2/D Airmen/0060 Flight simulation training device initial and continuing qualification and use.md#§60.15   Initial qualification requirements.|§§60.15]] and 60.17(c), as determined to be necessary by the NSPM.

 \(2\) The NSPM advises the sponsor that an evaluation is not necessary.